Student Life

 While attending Simmons, you'll have Boston as your backyard, with access to museums, internship opportunities, and more!

-We have over 80 different clubs and organizations you can join to meet people with similar interests.
-Simmons is also a member of the Colleges of the Fenway (COF), a consortium of five neighboring schools.
+We have over 50 different on-campus clubs and organizations you can join to meet people with similar interests.
+Simmons is also a member of the Colleges of the Fenway (COF), a consortium of five neighboring schools where you can also join in.

 My Simmons